Friday, December 29, 2023

 Putin says Russia is stronger now because of western sanctions, so why is food getting more expensive and spare parts for its cars and planes becoming scarce.
 Also his army has taken a hammering and is full of unmotivated under-trained reservists, his air force wont go near the front, his navy abandoned Crimea and the rest of Russia practically undefended.

 Putin says Russians are free.
 But he takes away their passports to prevent them from traveling abroad and doesn’t allow any criticism of himself or the war, and doesn’t allow anyone to return home from the front.
-He is also preparing for a new mobilisation after his publicity stunt of an election.
+He is also preparing for a new mobilisation after his publicity stunt of an election. (this has been postponed for now by using criminals and North Koreans).

 Putin says the war is a tragedy - but it is one of his making and one he could stop tomorrow if he wanted.
 He is the tragedy.